52binge/52binge.blog.source/ielts-pan/index.md

 > `2022.07.04` 《Passengers》2016 is a American science-fiction romance film
 >
 > chief actor - Chris Pratt
-> chief actress - Jennifer Lawrence
->
-> by Jennifer Lawrence / Chris Pratt .
-Jennifer Lawrence nicknamed Big Cousin Sister
+> chief actress - Jennifer Lawrence nicknamed Big Cousin Sister by Chinese fans.
 >
 >  It stars Jennifer Lawrence and Chris Pratt. a huge **`interstellar`**[ˌɪntəˈstelə(r)] 星际的 **`spacecraft`** carrying thousands of people to a **`colony`**[ˈkɒləni] 殖民地 60 light years from Earth, when the two are **`awakened`**  [əˈweɪkənd]被唤起 90 years early from their space capsule hibernation.
 >  The story of how they fell in love and finally managed the spacecraft and successfully flew[fluː] to the second planet, and they eventually grew old, but the houses and trees in the spacecraft left their footprints